-- Pipette 100-µL of each standard and unknown sample into an appropriately labeled test tube.
+- Pipette 100-µL of each standard and unknown sample into fresh, appropriately labeled test tubes.
 Be sure that your column wash and the unpurified egg white are included as unknown samples.

 - Making sure to mix well, add 2-mL of BCA working reagent (already prepared) to each of the test tubes.

 - After each of the test tubes have been covered well with parafilm incubate all of them for 30-min in a water bath that has been set to 37ºC.